mvsde/website/content/index.md

 ---
 title: Hello there, I’m Fynn
-description: Frontend developer, video game collector, interested in tech and computer things, cyclist, Shinson Hapkido 🥋, Star Wars and Star Trek 🖖🏻
+description: Frontend developer, video game collector, interested in tech and computer things, cyclist, Shinson Hapkido, Star Wars and Star Trek.
 layout: LDefault.vue
 social:
   image:
-    src: media/blahaj-square.jpg
+    src: media/hiking-square.jpg
-    alt: Portrait of Fynn, lying on their back on a red couch together with an Ikea Blåhaj toy shark.
+    alt: Fynn climbing down steep metal stairs into a ravine in the Elbe Sandstone Mountains.
+Tall cliff-like rocks to the left and right.
 hero:
-  image: media/blahaj.jpg
+  image: media/hiking.jpg
-  alt: Portrait of Fynn, lying on their back on a red couch together with an Ikea Blåhaj toy shark.
+  alt: Fynn climbing down steep metal stairs into a ravine in the Elbe Sandstone Mountains.
+Tall cliff-like rocks to the left and right.
 cards:
   - title: From the site
     links: